Life insurance retirement plans (LIRP)

 • People with lifelong dependents, such as children with disabilities, who will still need life insurance coverage when they’re retired.

-How much does it cost to invest in a LIRP?
+How much does it cost to invest in an LIRP?

-The premiums for your permanent life insurance policy go toward investing in your LIRP, and you can choose to add additional funds to that amount.
+The cost of your LIRP depends on how much you pay for your whole life insurance policy — a portion of what you pay in premiums goes toward investing in your LIRP and you can choose to add additional funds to that amount.

-If affordability is what you’re after, then buying a term policy and investing the money you save from not buying a whole life policy makes more sense than funding a LIRP.
+If you’re looking for an affordable way to buy life insurance and save for retirement, then buying a term life policy and investing the money you save from not buying a whole life policy makes more sense than funding an LIRP.

 Cost comparison: Term life & traditional investing vs. LIRP